 On September 8, 2021, Central Frisco, LTD. (Central Frisco) filed a petition for streamlined expedited release from Marilee Special Utility District's (Marilee SUD) water certificate of convenience and necessity (CCN) No. 10150 in Collin County, under Texas Water Code (TWC) § 13.2541(b) and 16 Texas Administrative Code (TAC) § 24.245(h).
 Central Frisco asserts that the land is at least 25 contiguous acres, is not receiving water service, and is located in Collin County, which is a qualifying county.

-Gary Horton, Infrastructure Division, determined the map and digital data are sufficient for determining the location of the tract of land considered for streamlined expedited release is located within Marilee SUD’s water CCN.
+Gary Horton, Infrastructure Division, determined that the map and digital data are sufficient for determining the location of the tract of land considered for streamlined expedited release is located within Marilee SUD’s water CCN.
 Furthermore, Central Frisco provided a warranty deed confirming ownership of the tract of land within Marilee SUD’s certificated service area.
 In addition, Central Frisco submitted a sworn affidavit attesting that the property was not receiving water service from the CCN holder.

 Based on the mapping review by Mr. Horton it was established: